ptabasso2/nodethrift/README.md

 ````

-## Configuring <a name="env"></a> the application the application environment.
+## Configuring <a name="env"></a> the application environment.

 In order to instrument our services, we will also need to use the node.js tracing library (`dd-trace-js`).

+For more details you may want to check the following repository [dd-trace-js](https://github.com/DataDog/dd-trace-js)

 To install the node.js tracing library, we will add it by using npm `npm install dd-trace`.
 The opentracing api will also be used together with `dd-trace` therefore the corresponding package (`opentracing`) will need to be added as well.

 Lastly, we will add the `thrift` package as this will be used to handle the communication operations between the client and the server.

 ## Building, running and testing <a name="local"></a> the application locally.